Argonne-National-Laboratory/srlife/doc/sphinx/source/materials.rst

 Damage (structural) materials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current version of srlife includes only one damage model: an ASME-type approach that uses Miner's rule, time-fraction creep damage, and a creep-fatigue interaction diagram to determine creep-fatigue failure.
+The current version of srlife includes two damage models:

+* An ASME-type approach that uses Miner's rule, time-fraction creep damage, a and a creep-fatigue interaction diagram to determine creep-fatigue failure.
   The damage material model provides the required data, including nominal strain-based fatigue curves, a creep rupture correlation, and the interaction diagram.
+This model is suitable for metallic materials.
+* A time-independent ceramic reliability models representing an extension to 3D of standard uniaxial Weibull failure statistics.
+  This model is suitable for ceramic materials.

 Thermal fluid materials
 ^^^^^^^^^^^^^^^^^^^^^^^